ashikshafi08/ashikshafi08.github.io/index.md

 social: true
 ---

-I build AI systems that work.
+I build production LLM & RAG systems - autonomous bug-fixing agents, synthetic data pipelines, and tools that ship.

-Currently pursuing MS in Computer Science at Illinois Institute of Technology, with focus on LLMs, RAG systems, and autonomous AI solutions.
+Currently finishing my MS in Computer Science at Illinois Institute of Technology.

-**Recent Work:**
-• Autonomous bug-fixing system (32% success rate, $0.46/task)
-• Weave Framework for synthetic data generation
-• Open-source contributions to Bittensor and PyTorch Vision

-**Technologies:** Python • PyTorch • LLMs • RAG • Docker • AWS
+**Now:** Working on agentic systems and writing daily about what I learn.